-- Only the system name and IP address is displayed if the name server recognizes the system name but the network connection is not set up. - The message Unknown host is displayed if your system does not recognize the RIS server name.
+- Only the system name and IP address is displayed in the command output if the name server recognizes the system name but the network connection is not set up. - The message Unknown host is displayed if your system does not recognize the RIS server name.